ATNoG/gsma-open-gw-apis/microsite/docs/About The Project/Architecture.md

 ![](../../static/img/RealArchitecture.png)

-Now, instead of the gateway implementing its APIs based on the standard 3GPP APIs, it implements everything against a 5G core abstraction.
-This abstraction is backed by multiple implementations that each address a different core.
+Now, a NEF Emulator will be deployed to emulate functionality that isn't provided by the cores currently available at IT Aveiro, mainly location APIs.
+Furthermore, it will also be used to communicate with the different cores through different drivers, each for their respective core.
 One could interface standards compliant cores, others could support proprietary APIs exposed by the cores (as seen in the case of CumuCore), and finally there could be implementations that talk to middlewares that wrap the interfaces of cores that don't have APIs (as is the case for the Huawei implementation).

-Furthermore, a NEF Emulator will be deployed to emulate functionality that isn't provided by the cores currently available at IT Aveiro, mainly location APIs.
+Moreover, instead of the gateway communicating directly to the core, it would comunicate with 3GPP compliant interfaces presented by the NEF Emulator.

 Finally, to provide telephony services an IP Multimedia Subsystem (IMS) will be deployed.
 This set of components allows the user equipment (mobile phones) to